Philogy/create3crunch/README.md

 ### Custom addresses

 You can specify custom addresses.
-The miner will also accept capitalization and to a checksum ckeck.
+The miner will also accept capitalization and do a checksum ckeck.
 Use `x` for wildcards.
 You can also define bits by adding `[x01x]` into the pattern.
 This only works for full nibbles.
-Specify multiple pattern my adding multiple `--patern` argutmetns.
+Specify multiple patterns my adding multiple `--patern` argumetns.

 Example command: